Congruence relations of GSpin Shimura varieties: Congruence relation in case SO is quasi-split but not split at

 Therefore the Hecke polynomial is

-Since both the first and the second factor are invariant under the Frobenius action, they can be viewed as polynomials with coefficients in the Hopf algebra of the maximal split torus of the quasi-split GSO.
-We see that the first factor is pretty simple.
-This simple factor kills the supersingular cycles in the same way as in Koskivita's thesis \cite{K} as we will see.
-Notice that the cocharacter of $T_{\Delta}$ corresponding to $s$ is just the cocharacter in the exact sequence
+Since both the first and the second factor are invariant under $\sigma$, they can be viewed as polynomials with coefficients in the Hopf algebra of the maximal split torus of the quasi-split GSO.
+The first factor is pretty simple.
+This simple factor kills the basic cycles in the same way as in Koskivirta\cite{K}.
+Notice that the cocharacter of $T_\Delta$ corresponding to $s$ is just the cocharacter in the exact sequence

-So viewed as an element of $K_p\backslash \text{GSpin}(V_{\mathbb{Q}_p})(\mathbb{Q}_p)/K_p$, it is $K_ppK_p$.
+So viewed as an element of $K_p\backslash\text{GSpin}(V_{\mathbb{Q}_p})(\mathbb{Q}_p)/K_p$, it is $K_ppK_p$.